-- Consideration as to whether prior approval was sought from the Secretary of State where it is required by the Academies Financial Handbook (AFH). - Review of any special payments to staff, including compromise agreements, to consider whether prior approval was sought where required by the AFH and that any payments are in line with the severance guidance published by ESFA. - Consideration as to whether any borrowings have been made in accordance with the AFH. - Review of any 'minded to' letters or Financial Notices to Improve have been issued to the academy trust. - Review of any transactions with related parties to ensure that they have been carried out in accordance with the AFH. - Review of governance arrangements to determine whether the requirements of the AFH have been met. - Review of the academy trust's internal controls, including whether the general control environment has regard to the regularity of underlying transactions, including fraud management. - Review of the academy trust's procurement policies to determine effectiveness and testing a sample of purchases to confirm that the policies have been correctly implemented. - Identifying any conditions associated with specialist grant income and determining whether it has been spent as the purposes intended.
+- Consideration as to whether prior approval was sought from the Secretary of State where it is required by the Academies Financial Handbook (effective from 1 September 2020) (AFH). - Review of any special payments to staff, including compromise agreements, to consider whether prior approval was sought where required by the AFH and that any payments are in line with the severance guidance published by ESFA. - Consideration as to whether any borrowings have been made in accordance with the AFH. - Review of any 'minded to' letters or Notices to Improve which have been issued to the Academy Trust. - Review of any transactions with related parties to ensure that they have been carried out in accordance with the AFH. - Review of governance arrangements to determine whether the requirements of the AFH have been met. - Review of the Academy Trust's internal controls, including whether the general control environment has regard to the regularity of underlying transactions, including fraud management. - Review of the Academy Trust's procurement policies to determine effectiveness and testing a sample of purchases to confirm that the policies have been correctly implemented. - Identifying any conditions associated with specialist grant income and determining whether it has been spent as the purposes intended.

-TEACH Poole Independent Reporting Accountant's Assurance Report on Regularity to TEACH Poole and the Education & Skills Funding Agency
+Independent Reporting Accountant's Assurance Report on Regularity to TEACH Poole and the Education & Skills Funding Agency